SkyN9ne/Android.JitPack.Samples/README.md

-# android-example
+# Android JitPack Samples

 [![Release](https://jitpack.io/v/jitpack/android-example.svg)](https://jitpack.io/#jitpack/android-example)

-Example Android library project that works with jitpack.io.
+Example Android library projects that work with https://jitpack.io

 See this [Tutorial](https://medium.com/@ome450901/publish-an-android-library-by-jitpack-a0342684cbd0) on how to publish an Android Library with JitPack.